sveltepress-org/sveltepress-docs/docs/loading-content.md

 sidebar_position: 3
 ---

-# Managing Content
+# Loading Content

 SveltePress comes with content management tools out of the box.
-Pages in SvelteKit load content from SveltePress in the `load` context of their lifecycle.
+Routes in SvelteKit load content from SveltePress in the universal (server or client) load function.

 ## PlainText, RichText, Markdown

-SveltePress comes with three text editors components: `PlainText`, `RichText` and `Markdown`.
+SveltePress comes with three editor components: `PlainText`, `RichText` and `Markdown`.
 Choose between them depending on the usecase in the page.
 For example, a page title might be better as `PlainText`, while paragraphs of prose might be better as `RichText` or `Markdown`.